bericontraster/Socket-Based-Communication-Server/README.md

 ## Server in Action

-While the server is running, connect to the server using client.
+While the server is running, connect to the server using the `client.py`.

 ![Server Connect](/img/server-connect.png)